Business Rebates Available Now!

-Get up to $20,000 in rebates for updating your old gas equipment to new electric equipment.
-Plus, get an additional $5,000 if your business is a nonprofit.
+Get up to $40,000 in rebates when upgrading to energy-efficient induction cooktops and heat pumps for HVAC and water heating.
+Plus, get up to an additional $15,000 if your business is a non-profit.

-Upgrade to energy efficient all-electric heating and water heating systems!
+Upgrade to energy efficient all-electric space and water heating systems!

 What rebates are available?

-SVCE rebates are available for any small and medium sized business or municipal building.
-We accept applications submitted by the Business Owner, Property Owner, Property Manager, Lease Holder, City, or Contractor (on behalf of Business/Property Owner).
-If your building uses less than 1,000,000 kWh and 40,000 therms in a year, you qualify!
+SVCE rebates are available for businesses, schools, and municipal buildings.
+We accept applications submitted by the Business Owner, Property Owner, Property Manager, Lease Holder, City, School/District, or Contractor (on behalf of Business/Property Owner).

-SVCE will award rebates up to the dollar amount described below.
+SVCE will award rebates up to the dollar amounts described below.
 Rebates are not to exceed the project costs.

 STEP 1: Reserve Your Rebate

 Submit a Rebate Application.
-Have your PG&E account number and a photo of your existing equipment(s) (gas-fired water heater and/or packaged rooftop HVAC unit name plate) handy.
-You’ll also be asked to review and sign our Agreement.
+Have your PG&E account number and a photo of your existing equipment(s) (electric-resistance or gas-fired water heater and/or packaged rooftop HVAC unit name plate, gas cooktop or range) handy.
+You’ll also be asked to review and sign our Participant Agreement.
 Please note that the Rebate Application must be approved before your equipment is installed.

 STEP 2: Install Your New Equipment